 Russell Paul is a shareholder in the Securities, Consumer Protection, Qui Tam/Whistleblower, Corporate Governance/Shareholder Rights and Commercial Litigation practice groups at Berger Montague.
-He concentrates his practice on securities class actions and derivative suits, complex securities and commercial litigation matters, False Claims Act suits and consumer class actions.
+He concentrates his practice on securities class actions and derivative suits, complex securities, and commercial litigation matters, False Claims Act suits and consumer class actions.

 Mr. Paul has litigated securities class actions against Tyco International Ltd., Baxter Healthcare Corp., ALSTOM S.A., Able Laboratories, Inc., Refco Inc., Toll Brothers and the Federal National Mortgage Association (Fannie Mae).
 He has also litigated derivative actions in various state courts around the country, including in the Delaware Court of Chancery.
-He has litigated consumer protection and product defect actions in the automotive, pet food, soft drink and home products industries.
+He has litigated consumer protection and product defect actions in the automotive, pet food, soft drink, and home products industries.
 Mr. Paul has also briefed and argued several federal appeals.

-In addition to securities litigation, Mr. Paul has broad corporate law experience, including mergers and acquisitions, venture capital financing, proxy contests and general corporate matters.
+In addition to securities litigation, Mr. Paul has broad corporate law experience, including mergers and acquisitions, venture capital financing, proxy contests, and general corporate matters.
 He began his legal career in the New York office of Skadden, Arps, Slate, Meagher & Flom.

 Mr. Paul has been designated a “Pennsylvania Super Lawyer” and a “Top Attorney in Pennsylvania.”

 Mr. Paul graduated from the Columbia University School of Law (J.D.
-1989) where he was a Harlan Fiske Stone Scholar, served on the Moot Court Review Board, was an editor of Pegasus (the law school’s catalogue) and interned at the United States Attorneys’ Office for the Southern District of New York.
+1989) where he was a Harlan Fiske Stone Scholar, served on the Moot Court Review Board, was an editor of Pegasus (the law school’s catalog) and interned at the United States Attorneys’ Office for the Southern District of New York.
 He completed his undergraduate studies at the University of Pennsylvania, earning a B.S. in Economics from the Wharton School (1986) and a B.A. in History from the College of Arts and Sciences (1986).
 He was elected to the Beta Gamma Sigma Honors Society.

 Business and Community Leadership